Ice Apple: Uses, Benefits, Side Effects and More!

 Table of Contents

-Ice apple is a less-known tropical fruit of the palmyra palm tree.
-It is widely available in the hot sizzling summer seasons.
+Ice apple is a lesser-known tropical fruit of the palmyra palm tree.
+It is widely available in the hot, sizzling summer seasons.
 It is scientifically known as Borassus flabellifer and belongs to the family Arecaceae.
-Ice apple fruit is a deep brown to black in appearance and spherical upon ripening.
+Ice apple fruit is deep brown to black in appearance and spherical upon ripening.
 It is a coconut-like fruit with a juicy mass of white fibre coated with orange or yellow pulp.
-The pulp of mature ice apple is eaten directly from the wiry fibre of peeled fruits.1
+The pulp of a mature ice apple is eaten directly from the wiry fibre of peeled fruits1.

 The fleshy ice apples are packed with translucent, juicy liquid and may have exceptional cooling properties.
-It provides a perfect mixture of vitamins and minerals required for the body during summers.
-The palmyra tree grows in tropical countries such as India, Thailand, Sri Lanka, Cambodia, Malaysia, Myanmar and Indonesia.1,2
+It provides a perfect mixture of vitamins and minerals required for the body during summer.
+The palmyra tree grows in tropical countries such as India, Thailand, Sri Lanka, Cambodia, Malaysia, Myanmar and Indonesia1,2.

 Ice apples are considered a hydrant due to their high water content.
-The ice apples are rich in vitamins such as A, B, and C and minerals such as zinc, iron, potassium, phosphorus, calcium, etc.3 The nutritional value of ice apple is as follows:
+The ice apples are rich in vitamins A, B, and C, as well as minerals like zinc, iron, potassium, phosphorus, and calcium3.
+The nutritional value of an ice apple is as follows:

 Here’s the information in pointer format: